 Slit Lamp Conference

-Occurring every 2nd Tuesday, these conferences are taught by our cornea and anterior segment staff.
+One Tuesday per month, these conferences are taught by our cornea and anterior segment staff.
 The primary focus is the diagnosis and management of anterior segment pathology.
-Cases are presented from the staff's current or previous patients.
+Cases are presented from the staff’s current or previous patients.

 Pediatric Ophthalmology and Strabismus Conference

 This conference occurs once every other month and is conducted by our glaucoma faculty.
 Emphasis is placed on the diagnosis and management of glaucoma and its associated syndromes.
-Diagnostic and therapeutic procedures are reviewed, including pre- and post-operative decision making and management and procedural techniques.
+Diagnostic and therapeutic procedures are reviewed, including pre- and post-operative decision-making and management and procedural techniques.

 Cataract Video Conference

 This conference is conducted nine to 10 times a year by our anterior segment surgeons.
 During the conference, resident cases which have been digitally recorded are reviewed and critiqued for the purpose of improving the surgical skills of all the residents.

 On Call Conference

 Held quarterly, and attended by residents and faculty, these conferences give the residents the opportunity to review and improve performance during on-call assignments as well as inpatient consultations.
 Diagnosis and management pearls and pitfalls are discussed so that everyone has the opportunity to learn from each other.